Antibes: Early Modern era

-With the death in 1481 of Count Charles III, Provence was inherited by King Louis XI of France and thereby annexed to France.
+With the death in 1481 of Count Charles III, Provence was inherited by King Louis XI and thereby annexed to France.
 As Antibes was in the far southeast of the County of Provence it therefore became the border town at France's southeastern extremity, guarding the frontier with the County of Nice, which was part of the Savoyard state.
 As such it was on the front line during the Italian Wars waged by France against Emperor Charles V, and was sacked in 1536 by Andrea Doria, a Genoese admiral in imperial service.
 Henry II of France therefore ordered the construction of Fort Carré in 1550 to guard the town against any future attacks, and the citadel was later reinforced by the renowned French military engineer Vauban.

 In December 1746, during the War of the Austrian Succession, an Austro-Savoyard army under the command of Maximilian Ulysses Browne invaded France and besieged Antibes, subjecting the town to a heavy bombardment.
 The arrival of French reinforcements, and a revolt against the Austrian garrison at Genoa, obliged Browne to lift the siege on 1 February 1747, but by that point his guns had levelled 350 houses and also destroyed the cathedral again.
-The latter was subsequently rebuilt by Louis XV of France, and this version of the building is the one that has survived to the present day.
+The latter was subsequently rebuilt by Louis XV, and this version of the building is the one that has survived to the present day.